qiMengStars/qiMengStars/README.md

 - About Language

-My English might not be perfect, but I'm always happy to chat!
+My English is limited, and I usually use translation tools—but I'm always happy to chat!🌈

 - 其它 / Others